Raffpy/Ravn-Challenge-V2-RamiroFuentes/README.md

 # Start the project
 Open a terminal and type cd command to stay in the project folder then type the following commands:
+1. npm install
 1. cd ios
 2. pod install
 3. cd ..
-4. npx react-native run-ios
+4. npx react-native run-ios (npx react-native run-android)
-5. npx react-native run-android

 # Features